vladpaun-tudelft/cse1105-csep-2024/docs/meetings/week-03.md

 - Feedback round : What went well and what can be improved next time?
 (2 min)
 - Question round: Does anyone have anything to add before the meeting closes?
 (2 min)
 - Closure (1 min)

+## Minutes

+# TA announcement
+- Buddy check till Friday
+- Read feedback on code of conduct
+- Always include in merge requests to get best mark
+- Code contribution should be similar
+- Make user-friendly application

+# What have we done

+- Transfering notes from one colleciton to another ( to be impelemented this Week)
+- We met our goals

+# Code of conduct

+- We want to implement all functions

+# Goals for next week

+- Refactor DashboardCtrl
+- Note transfering (multi-collection)
+- Change a config file
+- Multi-collection (use server utills)
+- Fix server utills
+- Image/File embedding
+- Tags for note
+- Test for JavaFx

+# Division into groups
+- Vlad, Koen (Tags)
+- Bartek (Multi collection)
+- Dhruvan, Koen(file/img embedding)